-This type of grill is becoming more and more popular because it offers the best of both worlds: the convenience of a gas grill and the flavor of a charcoal grill.
+This type of grill is becoming more and more popular because it offers the best of both worlds: the convenience of a gas grill and the flavor of a pellet grill.
 In this article, we will list the 3 best pellet gas combo grills on the market right now.
 We will also include a buyer’s guide to help you choose the right one for your needs.

 What is a Pellet Gas Combo Grill?